-GitKraken allows you to connect to GitLab Self-Hosted (CE or EE), which will help you find repos when cloning or adding your remotes.
+GitKraken allows you to connect to GitLab Self-Managed (CE or EE), which will help you find repos when cloning or adding your remotes.

-- Create repositories on GitLab Self-Hosted server including .gitignore and license
+- Create repositories on GitLab Self-Managed server including .gitignore and license

-- Automatically generate an SSH key pair and add it to GitLab Self-Hosted
+- Automatically generate an SSH key pair and add it to GitLab Self-Managed

 - Save authentication into profiles

 To authenticate with GitLab Self-Managed, navigate to the upper right corner to access Preferences Authentication.

 From the Authentication window, enter your Host Domain, then click the Generate a token on GitLab link.
 Note the permissions that need to be assigned to the token on your GitLab Self-Managed server.

 This opens a web browser where you will log in with your GitLab Self-Managed credentials and generate an access token.

 GitKraken needs the token to have